-It’s the third largest island in the Mediterranean and divided into two cultures, the Greek Cypriots occupy the South and Turkish Cypriots the North East.
-We have only visited the Greek side so I will tell you about our time in this relaxed, hot and picturesque country.
+Cyprus is the third largest island in the Mediterranean and divided into two cultures, the Greek Cypriots occupy the South, and Turkish Cypriots the North East.

 It is well worth visiting the little cafe/restaurant situated in a shady area for a snack and refreshing drink – mainly because of the fantastic views of the bay.

 We wanted a good place for a sunset and the lady from the quad bike centre recommended a tranquil fishing village named Potamos.
 Even though it was in the opposite direction to Ayia Napa, the journey only took about 30 minutes on the quad bike.

 One of the Mediterranean’s (and arguably the world’s) premier wreck dives is the Zenobia in Larnaca.
 The 178 meter long cargo ship sunk in the 1980s and is still largely intact, with carpets, lorries and vending machines rotting on her decks.

 We booked a two-dive package with Q-Divers based on the excellent Trip Advisor reviews.
 This super-relaxed but mega-efficient company definitely lived up to the hype!
 We were lucky to dive not only the stunning Zenobia which really is spectacular to look at, but also the smaller Alexandria which sank in an upright position in 2006.
 If you are a diver, this is highly “wreck-amended”!!

 If you want to see more of the island, hiring a car is the best option and we did this for two days from Paphos.
 We were staying at the Iberostar Ledra Beach Hotel, it was this hotel that opened our eyes to the Iberostar chain and we have since stayed in many of their complexes around the globe!